julie-ng/express-starter/README.md

 ### Docker

-For your convenience, there is an included `Dockerfile` and `docker-compose.yml` and helps you jumpstart your microservice architecture.
+For your convenience, there is an included `Dockerfile` and `docker-compose.yml`, which help jumpstart your microservice architecture.

 These presets save you from common gotchas: